 Submit Comments via the Form Below

-The map below shows existing and proposed urban corridors identified for inclusion in the Jefferson Area Bike and Pedestrian Plan.
-The type of facility is indicated, with the Plan including shared use paths, bike lanes and shared roadways in the urban areas.
+The map below shows existing and proposed corridors identified for inclusion in the Jefferson Area Bike and Pedestrian Plan.
+The type of facility is indicated, with the Plan including shared use paths, bike lanes and shared roadways in both the urban and rural areas.
+To view a map of the corridors with destinations, click here.

 Select “>>” below to view the map legend.